<img src="https://secure.leadforensics.com/51024.png" style="display:none;">

 Considering all this, it will be impossible to compare apples to apples, making the purchase decision harder.
 For example, Gartner identifies Amazon Web Services, HCL's DRYiCE, and Cloudsoft as DPCs, but the wide remit of DPC capabilities means that your solution may need multiple DPCs to provide the full business value.

-What outcomes can I expect as an early DPC adopter?
+What outcomes can I expect from a DPC?

 Organizations that purchase a DPC platform as early adopters will not be able to reap the full spectrum of what more mature tools in other spaces will be able to deliver.
-Nevertheless, there are still benefits to be gained from being an early adopter.
+Nevertheless, benefits can still be gained from being an early adopter.

 There will be plenty of quick wins.
 One of the significant early benefits is that organizations gain a cohesive vision across their entire IT landscape.
-But it is essential to understand that this is a long-term, strategic investment as a DPC sets the foundation for future improvements.
-In fact, Gartner estimates that:
+However, it is essential to understand that this is a long-term, strategic investment as a DPC sets the foundation for future improvements.
+Gartner estimates that:

 “By 2026, 75% of DPC tool adopters will be consistently successful at demonstrating I&O business value, versus 25% of nonadopters.”